 Like looking for the diamond in the rough, value investors can fall victim to the value chop’s phoneme.
 In this scenario, they focus too heavily on buying cheap stocks and end up with crappy positions that are only getting cheaper.

-To be honest, I don’t think you should have a mutually exclusive approach when investing.
-Personally, I apply both methods; why limit yourself?
+I don’t think you should have a mutually exclusive approach when investing.
+I apply both methods; why limit yourself?
 I’m in it for the long game with my value stocks.
-However, if a shiny new object comes into sight, I don’t mind throwing a few dollars down.
+However, I don’t mind throwing a few dollars down if a shiny new object comes into sight.
 You never know when you’ll find the diamond in the rough.